 13. Bethany House

 Bethany House is a small publisher that publishes high-quality books in Christian fiction and non-fiction.
 They have produced over 75 new titles annually & have over 1,100 titles currently available.

-4 Ways to Get Paid to Read Books
+3 Other Ways to Get Paid to Read Books

 1. Affiliate Marketing

 If you have a blog or a YouTube channel, then this method is for you.
 The entire process is quite simple.

 - Write a review on your blog or create a video for YouTube.

-- Add Amazon affiliate link for that book within your content or in the description of your video.
+- Add an Amazon affiliate link for that book within your content or in the description of your video.

-But before all this to work, you should become an affiliate for Amazon Affiliate Program.You can click here to join.
+But before you start, you should become a publisher for Amazon Affiliate Program.
+For that, click here to join.

 2. Become an Audiobook Narrator

-3. Become a Book Editor
+3. Become a Book Proofreader Or An Editor

 So, these are the different companies and ways you can get paid to read books.
-If reading books is one of your daily routine, then this side hustle is perfect for you to earn some money.
+If reading books is one of your daily routines, then this side hustle is perfect for you.